-Floating boat dock, stairway and ramp: \$125 per year; with an annual Consumer Price Index adjustment.
+Floating boat dock, three pilings, and ramp: \$155 per year, with an annual Consumer Price Index adjustment.

-Bank protection: Public use and benefit, with the State reserving the right at any time to set a monetary rent if the Commission finds such action to be in the State's best interests.
+Bank protection: The public use and benefit, with the State reserving the right at any time to set a monetary rent if the Commission finds such action to be in the State's best interests.